 Keith was appointed President and CEO in January 2006.
 Prior to that he held positions of Executive VP, Director of Vertical Business Units and VP of Sales and Marketing.
-He led the business units, overseeing the development and sales of solutions for all vertical markets.
-Keith is an expert in developing and marketing predictive analysis based solutions and has been driving the delivery of innovative solutions for 17 years to more than 1000 companies.
-He became part of the team in 1999 when ProModel acquired Sim-Tech, a simulation and scheduling solutions provider company Keith founded 1989.
-Prior to starting Sim-Tech he worked as an Application Sales Engineer for 5 years marketing computer-based code dating, bar coding and data collection equipment.
+He oversees the development and sales of solutions for all vertical markets.
+Keith is an expert in developing and marketing predictive analysis-based solutions and has been driving the delivery of innovative solutions for over 30 years to more than 1000 companies.
+He became part of the team in 1999 when ProModel acquired Sim-Tech, a simulation and scheduling solutions provider company Keith founded in 1989.
+Prior to starting Sim-Tech, he worked as an Application Sales Engineer for 5 years marketing computer-based code-dating, bar-coding, and data-collection equipment.
 Keith received a B.S. in Applied Science and Technology from Rochester Institute of Technology.

 Curtis was named Vice-President and General Manager of ProModel Life Sciences Solutions in 2005.
 Prior to this, he was VP and General Manager of ProModel Consulting Services since 2003.
 In his first four years with ProModel, Kurtis was the Senior Consultant and Manager of Consulting Services for ProModel's Pharmaceutical Vertical.
 Before joining ProModel in 1999, he was an integral principle of a very successful simulation software consulting and sales business.
 Over his career Kurtis has personally worked with more than 200 different companies and created 400 solutions in most every industry where simulation could be applied.
 Kurtis started his career as an automation and robotics design engineer, after receiving his bachelor's degree in Electrical Engineering from RIT (Rochester Institute of Technology) in May of 1985.